 September 15 marks the beginning of National Hispanic History Month.
-This 30-day observation celebrates the histories, cultures, and contributions of American citizens whose ancestors came from Spain, Mexico, the Caribbean and Central and South America.
+This 30-day observation celebrates the histories, cultures, and contributions of American citizens whose ancestors came from Spain, Mexico, the Caribbean, and South America.
 Enjoying the flavors and culinary influences of this diverse group is a great way to celebrate.
-This CVap-style tamales recipe, made with slow-cooked pork butt, is a fantastic example of Hispanic cuisine.
+This CVap tamales recipe, made with slow-cooked pork butt, is a fantastic example of Hispanic cuisine.

 Recipe: Pork Tamales, CVap Style